 By Bernard Lunn

-Gate #3: Make it work as a business.
+- Gate 3: Make it work as a business.

 It takes totally different leadership skills to go through each of these four gates.
 Few founders have all the four different skills needed, which is why so many ventures fail as they attempt to pass through these gates.
 Even harder is the fact that the skills, techniques and attitudes that make you successful going through one gate are exactly the opposite of the skills, techniques and attitudes that make you successful going through the next gate.

-Each Gate requires a wrenching pivot.
+Each Gate requires a wrenching leadership pivot.

-Everybody has an idea for a world-changing company worth $ billions.
+Many people have an idea for a world-changing company worth $ billions.
 Some people have multiple ideas.
 As the old saying goes “ideas are a dime a dozen”.
 However, the concept does matter.
 The concept behind Uber and AirBnB and Lending Club and Facebook was good.

 There has been a lot of fruitless debate about whether concept or execution is more important.
 This debate is silly, because you must have both.
 A bad concept that is brilliantly executed will be nothing more than a tough uphill slog with relatively little reward at the top.
 On the other hand, a brilliant concept with weak execution is nothing more than “woulda, coulda, shoulda”.